The Real Ghostbusters: Spin-off: Extreme Ghostbusters

 In 1997, a sequel cartoon entitled Extreme Ghostbusters was produced by Columbia TriStar Television and Adelaide Productions.
 It premiered on September 1, 1997, and ran for forty episodes until its conclusion on December 8.
-Set several years after the end of The Real Ghostbusters, the series opened by saying the team has disbanded due to a lack of supernatural activity.
+Set many years after the end of The Real Ghostbusters, the series opened by saying the team has disbanded due to a lack of supernatural activity.
 Only Egon remains in the firehouse, along with Slimer, to care for the containment system while teaching classes at a local university.
 When supernatural events begin occurring in New York, Egon recruits four of his university students as a new team of Ghostbusters, and Janine, also one of Egon's students, returns to manage the office.
 The original Ghostbusters return for the two-episode season finale to celebrate Egon's 40th birthday, leading to them reluctantly working together with the younger generation to solve one last case.

 Reception

 The series has received critical acclaim since its premiere.
 The first season received an approval rating of 100% on review aggregator Rotten Tomatoes, based on five reviews.
-Common Sense Media gave the series a three out of five stars: "Parents need to know that The Real Ghostbusters is an animated series spun off the mega-popular 1984 movie Ghostbusters (the "Real" was added to avoid confusion with an unrelated cartoon of the same name).
+Common Sense Media gave the series a three out of five stars: "Parents need to know that The Real Ghostbusters is an animated series spun off the mega-popular 1984 movie Ghostbusters (the 'Real' was added to avoid confusion with an unrelated cartoon of the same name).
 The core characters remain the same, though the cartoon is skewed toward younger kids and as such, drops the swearing, the smoking, and the sexual innuendo.
 While the Ghostbusters do spend their days vanquishing evil, the monsters and phantoms they encounter are often quite silly (some of them even make wisecracks) and not too scary".